 This week is Mental Health Awareness Week in the UK and Mental Health Awareness Month in the US.
 When we spend an estimated one third of our lives at work, mental health is undeniably a workplace issue.
 The COVID-19 crisis has made mental health an even more salient issue for organizations not just because of the economic and financial implications but because of the lasting changes to the way we work.

 At least one in four of us will experience a mental health problem at some point and the work environment can be a significant contributor.
-Bullying, harassment, and discrimination have long been common workplace challenges that can affect an employee psychologically.
+Workplace bullying, sex harassment, and racism at work have long been common workplace challenges that can affect an employee psychologically.
 These issues have now been compounded by fears over job security, workplace safety, and for those working from home, a new and possibly isolated environment.

 The challenge is further compounded by legacy solutions for capturing reports of misconduct or questions about psychological health and resolving them.
 Organizational psychologists believe that fundamental design flaws in tools such as anonymous hotlines, discourage people from speaking up at the best of times.
 Primarily, anonymous only and outsourced solutions send the message to employees that public challenges or questions are unwelcome and that they work in an environment where it is not safe to voice their concerns.